DaviDevMod/focus-trap/README.md

 ## Example

-In the "example" folder of this repo you can see the hook in action.
-Simply navigate to the "example" folder and run `npm start` to enjoy it.
+You can see the hook in action by navigating to the "example" folder of this project and then running `npm start`.

 The example has three main components: